All Episodes Plain Text

 It's very obvious that you tell people you're the biggest racist on the hill.

-Alright, let's get a response.
+All right, let's get a response, Kurt.

-Well, Kurt, let me first thank you for your call because, quite frankly, there are many people who would not have what you've said about my being the first to be a part of history.
+Well, Kurt, let me first thank you for your call because, quite frankly, there are many people who would not have what you said about my being the first to be a part of history.

-A good many people who have, excuse me, who've written books about this.
+A good many people who have, excuse me, who've written books about this, they don't mention Maxine Waters and Al Green.

-Black history is just erased from the process.
+They don't, black history is just erased from the process.

 And these are prominent people, members of Congress.